-To sum up the differences between an air fryer or Instant Pot (pressure cooker)… You can use a pressure cooker to fry foods but don’t expect the same results as a pressure fryer.
+To summarize the differences between an air fryer and an Instant Pot (pressure cooker)… You can use a pressure cooker to fry foods, but don’t expect the same results as a pressure fryer.
 Also, never use excessive oil in the pressure cooker.

-They are not meant to be used as a deep fryers.
+They are not meant to be used as deep fryers.
 Pressure cookers use the sauté feature to fry foods, but it doesn’t fry the foods with pressure using this feature.
 Instead, it acts like any ordinary pot or pan.

-Are considering a new kitchen appliance that requires a fast cooking time a sealed pot as well as an air fryer that functions like dry heat for healthier meals?
+Are you considering a new kitchen appliance that requires a fast cooking time, a sealed pot, and an air fryer that functions like dry heat for healthier meals?
 Great appliances are combination multi-purpose cookers with air fryer capabilities.

 One-Pot Cooking Rocks